DaanOerlemans/swatsapp-gae/README.md

 `/users`

-The request should be an *application/json* containing at least the real name, the username and the password of the user.
+The request should be an *application/json* containing at least the real name and the unique device id of the user.

 **Input**